 Cajun food on the other hand comes more from the southwestern part of the state…so a couple hours west of New Orleans.
 The settlers in this area – the Cajuns – had to adapt their cooking styles to the availability of local ingredients.
 However, the food markets in the city of New Orleans had many ingredients that just weren’t available out in the country.
 The Cajuns applied their French background to the local ingredients available in the swamps and bayous of south Louisiana.
-For this reason, wild game, fish and shellfish play a larger role in Cajun cooking as compared to Creole cooking.
+For this reason, wild game, fish, shrimp and other shellfish play a larger role in Cajun cooking as compared to Creole cooking.
 Cajun families were often poor, and rice was commonly used to stretch recipes for an extra day or two.
 To this day, many Cajun recipes still feature rice as a base.

 Corn Maque Choux with Smoked Andouille Chicken Sausage

 Phew.
 Have I thoroughly confused you yet?
 Cajun and Creole styles of cooking are indeed similar, but there are unique differences in there, too.
 This recipe for Corn Maque Choux with Smoked Andouille Chicken Sausage probably leans a bit more to the Creole side with a heavy American Indian influence.
 Pronounced “mock shoe,” Corn Maque Choux is one heck of a delicious (and easy) recipe!
 Delicious + easy?
 Sign me up!